 2 there is swearing, lying, murder, stealing, and committing adultery;

-they break all bounds, a
+they break all bounds, and bloodshed follows bloodshed.

 Sounds pretty descriptive of today’s headlines, doesn’t it?
 Or MTV’s Video Music Awards.